In case of emergency, dial 911

 |HOME [PDF]||CAR [PDF]||WORK [PDF]||PETS [PDF]|

-View current emergency alerts or get updates sent to your cell phone, text, or email for Contra Costa County.
+View current emergency alerts or register to receive updates sent to your cell phone, text, or email for some or all parts of Contra Costa County.

 Prepare.Org (hosted by the American Red Cross) This site is packed with information from a wide range of Bay Area partners in preparedness.
 Get tips on how to prepare your family for a range of hazards, from fires to floods and earthquakes.